TykTechnologies/tyk-demo/deployments/portal-backstage/README.md

 ### Catalog Configuration

-There is a ['base' Tyk catalog file](deployments/portal-backstage/volumes/backstage/tyk-catalog.yaml) that's used to provide some entities that cannot be imported from Tyk itself.
-These include the `tyk` system entity, to which all other imported entities are connected.
+There is a ['base' Tyk catalog file](deployments/portal-backstage/volumes/backstage/tyk-catalog.yaml) that's used to define entities that aren't generated through the entity provider.
+This includes the `tyk` system entity, which is connected to all Tyk entities.